The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 4. Visit the Ancient City of Ephesus

 The Ancient City of Ephesus is located within the boundaries of Izmir’s Selçuklu District and entered the UNESCO World Cultural Heritage List in 2015.
-The foundation of the ancient city dates back to 6000 BC.
-The Ancient City of Ephesus has the unique advantage of being one of the most famous historical places in the country and worldwide.
-It is one of the significant archaeological sites in Turkey, as well as a popular tourist destination.
+Its foundation dates back to 6000 BC.
+The city has the unique advantage of being one of the most famous historical places in the country and worldwide.
+It is one of the significant archaeological sites in Turkey and a popular tourist destination.
 Its location has been an active settlement for centuries, including the Roman and Byzantine periods.

-Ephesus was also an important centre of Christianity, as St Paul preached there during his third missionary journey.
+Ephesus was also an important centre of Christianity, as St. Paul preached there during his third missionary journey.
 It is also claimed that the city is where St John wrote his Gospel and stayed with the Virgin Mary.

 After this date, the ancient city was constantly changing and passed into the hands of the Turks.
-You will feel that it holds historical relics from every period and witness it firsthand.
+You will feel it holds historical relics from every period and witness it firsthand.

 5. Take a Walk on Cyprus Martyrs Street (Kıbrıs Şehitleri Caddesi)